King of the Hill (KotH) is a cybersecurity competition that combines network assessment and defense strategies into a single event.

 Securing your Position: Any machine you have a foothold on is vulnerable to being taken over.
 Secure the machines you can to remain on top.

 In SWIFT's Red vs. Blue (RvB), you and up to 3 teammates battle for control of your own network.

 Configure firewalls, patch software, and implement other security measures to block an active red team from taking down your servers and services.

-SWIFT's semesterly cybersecurity competition teaches skills in IT, system administration, business, and much more.
+SWIFT's RvB teaches skills in IT, system administration, business, and much more.
 In RvB, participants take the seat of an incident response team responsible for defending a company's network of computers against a real-time threat.